Homework 11

 Introduction

-For this assignment, we extend Boom, our little arithmetic language, one last time.
-You will modify the interpreter and other tools that process Boom programs that include mutable variables and assignment statements.
+For this assignment, we extend Huey, our RGB color language, one last time.
+You will modify the interpreter and other tools that process Huey programs so that they support mutable variables and assignment statements.

-Before going any farther, read the updated Boom language specification, especially the sections marked new.
-The new sections define the features being added to the language for this assignment.
+Before going any farther, read the updated Huey language specification, especially the sections marked new.
+These sections define the new features being added to the language.

 Code and Files

-For this assignment, you will extend your Boom interpreter to handle mutable local variables and assignments.
-The changes will affect the syntax procedures that define the new expressions, the pre-processor, and the evaluator.
-You will organize your code in the same way as you did for Homework 10.
+For this assignment, you will extend the Huey interpreter to handle mutable local variables and assignment statements.
+These changes will affect the syntax procedures that define the new expressions, the pre-processor, and the evaluator.
+You will organize your code in the same way as Homework 10.

 Here are a few changes specific to this assignment: